vidaxl-com/cowlog/packages/cowlog/documentation/logging_functionality.md

 experience.
 Just call it again as it was a function, as in the example below.
 ### logging with "last"
 We want to see sometimes a specific log entry, but possibly without too much work.
-Maybe you don't want to search and scroll the console for a specific log entry when your software ends it's execution.
+Maybe you don't want to search and scroll the console for a particular log entry when your software ends its execution.
 This configuration makes sure, just before exiting, you will see the log entry created with the last curry parameter.
 I have chosen this because it is easy to alter your existing cowlog.log codes.
-Of course all curry magic works with logf as well.
+Of course, all curry magic works with logf as well.

 ```javascript